fengyuanchen/cropper/README.md

 ### build.cropper

-This event fires when a cropper instance starts to load a image.
+This event fires when a cropper instance starts to load an image.

 ### built.cropper